matt0164/weatherxm-python-playground/ROADMAP.md

 # WeatherXM Python Playground Feature and Bug Roadmap

 ## Bug & Feature Roadmap

-### The main bug I am aware of is that the settings file doesn't automatically run the script to fetch a new API key.
-Right now, you need to manually run fetch_api_key before running fetch_weather_data.py.
-### Other bugs:
+### Bugs:

-1. **Error in fetching new API key due to missing requests module**: Ensure the requests library is properly imported and available in the environment.
-2. **Error when running fetch_weather_data script from settings.py**: The script raises a `ModuleNotFoundError` for the requests module when executed.
-3. **Unauthorized Access Error Handling**: Ensure that when a 401 error occurs, the application automatically fetches a new API key and retries the request.
+1. **Unauthorized Access Error Handling**: Ensure that when a 401 error occurs, the application automatically fetches a new API key and retries the request.

 ### Current Features
 - **Fetch Weather Data**: Retrieve and display real-time weather data in a human-readable format.
 Automatically re-runs the script with user-defined parameters.